Medically reviewed by Erica Irish, DVM on April 27, 2023

 If your dog has cognitive dysfunction (dementia), he or she may experience the following signs of sundowners syndrome:

 You know your dog better than anybody else.
 Cognitive dysfunction in dogs tends to cause some confusion during the day, but when the sun goes down a whole new phenomena develops.

-Sign 3: Nighttime Distress
+3. Nighttime Distress

 A lot of symptoms like using the bathroom in the house, bumping into walls, getting stuck in corners, and suddenly losing interest in previously fun things can happen day or night.
-These are all signs of Alzheimer’s in dogs (or canine cognitive dysfunction).

 The gradual loss of cognitive function is terrifying.
 The dog doesn’t know what’s happening.
 All he/she knows is that it’s dark and he can’t recognize familiar things, may not recognize the room where his/her owner’s sleep, etc.